 Adirondack Learning Academy is owned and operated by two women.
 Karen Bartgis is the Director of Education and brings a wide range of skills including but not limited to creating educational goals.
 Maryann Oddo is the Director of Admissions and a homeschooling mom.
 She brings a vast knowledge of homeschooling and homeschool regulations.
 You can read more about Karen and Maryann at www.adklearning.com.

-* This post may contain affiliate links or sponsored content. * Welcome to the Hip Homeschool Hop!
-Remember to stop by today (and every Tuesday) from 1:00 – 2:00 CST for the next Mentoring Moms hang-out with the owners here at Hip Homeschool Moms!
-Ask questions, chat about issues, talk curriculum and receive encouragement from these three…
+Welcome to the Hip Homeschool Hop!
+Remember to stop by today (and every Tuesday) from 10:00 – 11:00 CST for the next Mentoring Moms hang-out with the owners here at Hip Homeschool Moms!
+Ask questions, chat about issues, talk curriculum and receive encouragement from these three great ladies!
+Want some more information about what Mentoring Moms is…

 One Comment